miami6/The_Wifydra-2023/README.md

 The board expects to get 5v from its power source.
 There are a variety of options available to accomplish this.
 I've got an 18650 battery pack that outputs over usb c, but also has 5v and 3.3v outlets.
 I connect the 5v and ground from that to the VCC and ground on the board and it works great.
 You could also solder a USB C decoy trigger set to out put 5 volts and use a standard power bank.
 I've also had luck with power the entire thing by plugging in the USB C powert of the Dom ESP32-S3 feather TFT, but im not sure this is advisable as Im unclear on how much power draw this puts on the TFT feather to power all the Subs.

-A brief description of what this project does

-This is a small electronics project for all those interested in arduino and wifi stuff

-A arduino sketch in th eino format to get your hardware going wardriving on the ESP8266 WiFi microcontroller

-Documentation on this page is still in development.
-CREDIT to Alex Lynd for the Idea.

-Components used in the project are as follows

-Any ESP8266-based board should work with the basic required components, but the D1 mini form factor is highly recommended since using modules (such as for SD logging + battery management) can be done using plug-and-play hardware in a small footprint.
-All linked components are D1 mini compatible.
-# #
-Pinout
-Wemos D1 Pinout

 Required Components:
 # #
 Component	Purpose